 What We Do in the Shadows (Taika Waititi & Jemaine Clement, 2014)

-Much in the vein of comedy classic Young Frankenstein, What We Do in the Shadows parodies another horror sub-genre, following a group of vampires living in modern day New Zealand.
+Much in the vein of comedy classic Young Frankenstein, What We Do in the Shadows parodies another horror sub-genre, following a group of vampires living in modern-day New Zealand.
 Bringing Waititi international acclaim that led him to make Hunt for the Wilderpeople and now Marvel’s Thor: Ragnarok, this mockumentary details the struggle of being a vampire in the 21st century: attempting to go clubbing, avoiding street fights with groups of werewolves, and evading police detection despite having literal skeletons in the closet.
 Also co-directed by one half of Flight of the Conchords, the film has a similarly clever and self-deprecating sense of humor that stands up to horror-comedy contemporaries such as Shaun of the Dead and the aforementioned Young Frankenstein.

 Donnie Darko (Richard Kelly, 2001)

 Despite this being the director’s only well-known picture, Richard Kelly’s Donnie Darko is a masterful mystery-drama that developed a cult following soon after its muted theatrical release.
 Featuring a career-launching lead performance from Jake Gyllenhaal as the titular character, the film is already regarded as a classic and it’s easy to see why.
 Donnie is a teenage boy disturbed by bizarre visions and unruly sleepwalking habits, and things get even stranger when part of an airplane crashes into the roof of his home.
 A stunningly clever and ambiguous sci-fi plot develops, but the film’s source of fear comes with its haunting bunny-like figure, a demon-voiced stalker that communicates with Donnie for better or worse.
-Also serves as a great Halloween costume idea.
+It also serves as a great Halloween costume idea.

 Under the Skin (Jonathan Glazer, 2014)

 Without having made a film for almost a decade, Jonathan Glazer returns with this instant classic about an extra-terrestrial outsider wandering Glasgow and the Scottish countryside.
 Glazer has been compared to Kubrick by many, and the strange, hallucinatory tone of 2001: A Space Odyssey is shared here, with many lengthy sequences that will make you forget to blink.
 Scarlett Johansson is this alien being, who hunts down and seduces men, bringing them back to her run-down house.
 But inside her home is nothing but darkness, and the arousal of her victims is cut short as they begin to sink into a mysterious black void.
-This viewing experience is difficult to describe, and has to be seen to be believed, but these sequences are jaw-dropping and hair-raising, accompanied by an equally traumatic soundtrack from Mica Levi.
+This viewing experience is difficult to describe and has to be seen to be believed, but these sequences are jaw-dropping and hair-raising, accompanied by an equally traumatic soundtrack from Mica Levi.